Gamedemons/Gamedemons/README.md

 # The Pitch

 Sup !
 Everyone </br>
-I'm Manthan Raj Rajoria (Gamedemons), a software/web developer.
+I'm (Gamedemons), a software/web developer.
 I started learning programming in my school days by making mini-games like crossword or tic tac toe.
 Later I started developing a few tools to help me with a few small tasks.
 I'm trying out many things to find what works for me(the most fun).
 Every project that you will find will be only for my learning.
 I hope you find my projects fulfilling.

 <br>
 <b>Core Skills</b>